RWS/dd-webapp-custom-examples/docs/customizing/Change-the-skin.md

 npm start
 ```

-Any change I'll do inside the `gui` directory is now being picked up by the build.
+Any change we do inside the `gui` directory is now being picked up by the build.

 ## Edit webpack.config.js
-Find and change following peace of code:
+Find and change the following piece of code:
 ```js
 // Custom theme
 "theme-styles": path.resolve(